sveetch/djangocodemirror/README.rst

 ..
 Note::
-    Version 1.0.0 is a major refactoring, API has changed and editor enhancement stuff has been dropped (will probably live again in a new project).
+    Version 1.0.0 is a major refactoring, API has changed and editor enhancement stuff has been dropped.

 Links
 *****